aiidateam/aiida-plugin-cutter/{{cookiecutter.plugin_name}}/README.md

 * include basic regression tests using the [pytest](https://docs.pytest.org/en/latest/) framework ( (submitting a calculation, ...)
 * can be directly pip-installed (and are prepared for submisson to [PyPI](https://pypi.org/)
 * include a documentation template ready for [Read the Docs](http://aiida-diff.readthedocs.io/en/latest/)
-* come with [Travis CI](https://travis-ci.org) configuration - enable it to run tests and check test coverage at every commit
+* come with [Github Actions](https://github.com/features/actions) configuration - enable it to run tests and check test coverage at every commit
 * come with pre-commit hooks that sanitize coding style and check for syntax errors - enable via `pre-commit install`

 For more information on how to take advantage of these features,